mattermost/docs/source/boards/get-started-with-boards.rst

 - Gallery: Displays cards in a gallery format, so you can manage and organize cards with image attachments.
 - Calendar: Adds a calendar view to easily visualize your cards by dates and keep track of deadlines.

-See the `working with views <https://docs.mattermost.com/boards/working-with-boards.html#changing-views> documentation for more information.
+See the `Working with Views <https://docs.mattermost.com/boards/working-with-boards.html#changing-views>`__ documentation for more information.

 Filters and sorting
 -------------------